jSoboil/jSoboil.github.io/rambles.md

 The jumping rule assigns a new, *proposal* parameter value if a new, randomly sampled value induces a larger ratio between the target and proposal distribution compared to the previously sampled value (a larger value indicates that there is greater mass in the posterior at the new, proposed point).
 Specifically, this information is induced via the likelihoods (and priors) used to calculate the density ratio.

-For instance, say we have some data that looks like this:
+For instance, say we have some bioassay data that looks like this:
 ```r
       x n y
 1 -0.86 5 0